adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 ![1](/blog/assets/images/lark/rest/2.png)

 Admin logs contains all the senstive information like recent changes made, Permission changes,  View newly added or removed users,  View newly created files and deleted files.
 It keeps record of all the recent activities in the organization.
-We found a user *without the above mentioned permission* was able to *access teh company logs* via broken authentication on mentioned api endpoint.
+We found a user *without the above mentioned permission* was able to *access the company logs* via broken authentication on mentioned api endpoint.

 The restriction was only *implemented on the UI but not on the pai request*, sending that request we were able to *fetch all logs of the organization* in burpsuite.
 The `http` request was as follows: